vishnu-prasadtv/Memory_Management_CoreLinux/Memory.md

 # 1.2 Linux memory architecture

 To execute a process, the Linux kernel allocates a portion of the memory area to the requesting process.
 The process uses the memory area as workspace and performs the required work.

-It is similar to you having your own desk allocated and then using the desktop to scatter papers, documents and memos to perform your work.
-The difference is that the kernel has to allocate space in a more dynamic manner.
+The kernel has to allocate space in a more dynamic manner.
 The number of running processes sometimes comes to tens of thousands and amount of memory is usually limited.
 Therefore, Linux kernel must handle the memory efficiently.
-In this section, we describe the Linux memory architecture, address layout, and how Linux manages memory space efficiently.

 1.2.1 Physical and virtual memory

-Today we are faced with the choice of 32-bit systems and 64-bit systems.
-One of the most important differences for enterprise-class clients is the possibility of virtual memory addressing above 4 GB.
 From a performance point of view, it is interesting to understand how the Linux kernel maps physical memory into virtual memory on both 32-bit and 64-bit systems.

 As you can see in Figure 1-10 on page 11, there are obvious differences in the way the Linux kernel has to address memory in 32-bit and 64-bit systems.
-Exploring the physical-to-virtual mapping in detail is beyond the scope of this paper, so we highlight some specifics in the Linux memory architecture.
+Exploring the physical-to-virtual mapping in detail is beyond the scope of this article, so we highlight some specifics in the Linux memory architecture.

 On 32-bit architectures such as the IA-32, the Linux kernel can directly address only the first gigabyte of physical memory (896 MB when considering the reserved range).
 Memory above the so-called ZONE_NORMAL must be mapped into the lower 1 GB.
 This mapping is completely transparent to applications, but allocating a memory page in ZONE_HIGHMEM causes a small performance degradation.